Palak-Tripathi33-ux/Palak-Tripathi33-ux/README.md

 ---

+## 🔥 Recent Activity

+* 🚀 **143 contributions** in the last year and counting — actively pushing new work every week.
+* 🗓️ Started my GitHub journey on **June 7, 2026** with my first repository.
+* 💻 **120 commits across 9 repositories** in June 2026 alone — building out my Power BI, SQL, and Python portfolio from the ground up.
+* 🔧 Kept the momentum going with **14 fresh commits** on July 1, 2026, refining existing dashboards and analysis scripts.
+* 📈 Consistently shipping — check the contribution graph above for the latest activity.

+---

 ## ⏳ Currently Working On

 * 📊 **Blinkit Sales Analytics Dashboard (Power BI)** — Optimizing dynamic DAX measures to analyze $1.20M in sales across 8,523 items, with granular breakdowns by outlet type, size, location tier, and item category.
+* 🧹 Polishing and pushing regular commits to consolidate all portfolio projects (Credit Card Analytics, Blinkit, E-Commerce, Vrinda Store, Diwali Sales) into clean, well-documented repositories.

 ---